 Also, getting an opportunity to work with some of the largest companies in the industry allows employees to experience a more challenging environment, possibly a better work culture, and sometimes better pay.

 However, some employers may view an employee to be too focused on money if the only reason for moving jobs is a pay increase.
 The reason should be combined with another reason, such as career growth, a new work environment, or career change.

 An employee may also leave employment due to health reasons and the need for a flexible schedule that will allow them to attend doctor’s appointments.
 It may also apply when an employee needs to attend to a sick family member and is forced to leave employment to become the primary caregiver.

 Pregnant women may also leave employment when their due date approaches to take up full-time parenting until a time when the kids can take care of themselves.
 It means that they will be absent for a longer period, and the employer will need to get a replacement sooner so that the company’s activities are not affected.
 If the employee is looking to re-enter the workforce, they should indicate that the circumstances have changed so that they are now able to focus on the new job.

 1. Breaking the law

 No employer would be interested in hiring an employee with a criminal record.
 If the grounds for arrest are understandable, you should tell the recruiter the truth about circumstances surrounding the arrest since they might find out when conducting background checks on candidates.

 Some employees may attempt to bad mouth their former bosses when asked about their former employer.
-Such reasons will put off the recruiters since there is a chance that the employee will also bad-mouth them in future when hired.
+Such reasons will put off the recruiters since there is a chance that the employee will also bad-mouth them in the future when hired elsewhere.
 Job applicants should avoid talking ill about their former bosses since this will portray them in a negative light.